-Congenital Analbuminemia (CAA) is manifested by the presence of a very low amount of circulating serum albumin (see the ANALBUMINEMIA REGISTER), in the absence of hepatic dysfunction, renal or gastrointestinal losses, and redistribution into extravascular compartments.
+Congenital Analbuminemia (CAA; OMIM # 616000) is manifested by the presence of a very low amount of circulating serum albumin (see the ANALBUMINEMIA REGISTER), in the absence of hepatic dysfunction, renal or gastrointestinal losses, and redistribution into extravascular compartments.

 The results shows that CAA is an autosomal recessive disorder caused by the inheritance of abnormal albumin alleles from both parents.
 In the heterozygous state the single normal allele is sufficient to produce about half the normal amount of albumin, and those individuals generally have albumin concentrations close to the lower limit of the normal range (about 30-35 g/L).

-22 among the 24 different mutations identified in analbuminemic subjects, cause CAA at the homozygous state.
-They include 1 mutation in the start codon, 1 frame-shift/insertion, 6 frame-shift/deletions, 6 nonsense mutations, and 8 mutations affecting splicing.
+26 among the 28 different mutations identified in analbuminemic subjects, cause CAA at the homozygous state.
+They include 1 mutation in the start codon, 2 frame-shift/insertions, 6 frame-shift/deletions, 7 nonsense mutations, and 10 mutations affecting splicing.
 Compound heterozygosity for the remaining two molecular defects, a nonsense mutation and a splice site mutation with subsequent reading frame-shift, caused CAA in an Italian man (case #23 of the REGISTER).
 Thus, nonsense mutations, mutations affecting splicing, and frame-shift/deletions seem to be the most common causes of CAA.

-The molecular defects are located in nine different exons (1, 3, 4, 5, 7, 8, 10, 11, and 12) and in six different introns (1, 3, 6, 10, 11, and 12), suggesting that CAA is the result of widely scattered random sequence variations.
-However, the increasing knowledge of the causative defects seems to bring to light the presence of regions in the albumin genethat are prone to mutations.
+The molecular defects are located in ten different exons (1, 3, 4, 5, 7, 8, 9, 10, 11, and 12) and in seven different introns (1, 2, 3, 6, 10, 11, and 12), suggesting that CAA is the result of widely scattered random sequence variations.
+However, the increasing knowledge of the causative defects seems to bring to light the presence of regions in the albumin gene that are prone to mutations.
 Two of them appear to be localised in the intron 6-exon 7 junction (Vancouver and Seattle) and in the exon 11-intron 11 junction (Fondi, Tripoli, and Bartin).
 Other hypermutable regions seem to be the sequence c.228–230 of exon 3 (Kayseri and Amasya), the sequence c.1610 – 1615 near the 3’ end of exon 12 (Locust Valley and Safranbolu) and the CpG sequence at position c.412 – 413 in the codon CGA for p.Arg138 in exon 4.
-The mutation c.412C>T causes analbuminemia Bethesda, identified in 2 unrelated individuals, whereas the mutation c.412C>G produces albumin Yanomama-2 (p.Arg138Gly) present in polymorphic (> 1%) frequency in an Amazonian Indian tribe (see GENETIC VARIANTS OF HUMAN SERUM ALBUMIN).
+The mutation c.412C>T causes analbuminemia Bethesda, identified in 3 unrelated individuals, whereas the mutation c.412C>G produces albumin Yanomama-2 (p.Arg138Gly) present in polymorphic (> 1%) frequency in an Amazonian Indian tribe (see GENETIC VARIANTS OF HUMAN SERUM ALBUMIN).